Top 10 Steve Miller Band Songs

 # 8 – I Want To Make the World Turn Around

-This is one of the most unique sounding Steve Miller Band songs of his career.
+This is one of the most unique-sounding Steve Miller Band songs of his career.
 Never before had Steve Miller featured a saxophone and the use of ninth chords in his writing and recording.
-It was a great song of pure substance that was well-received on FM radio.
+It was a great song of pure substance, well received on FM radio.
 The song was released on his 1986 Living in the 20th Century album.

 # 7 – Rock’n Me